 - Have fun!

-Reaching More Children
+How to Reach More Children

 Success with a simple walking school bus or a desire to be more inclusive may inspire a community to build a more structured program.
 This may include more routes, more days of walking and more children.
 Such programs require coordination, volunteers and potential attention to other issues, such as safety training and liability.
 The school principal and administration, law enforcement and other community leaders will likely be involved.

-First, determine the amount of interest in a walking school bus program.
+Step 1: Determine the amount of interest in a walking school bus program.
 Contact potential participants and partners:

 - Parents and children